A Git workflow with the terminal

 git init

-Step 2: Add a recipe
+Step 2: Add the first recipe

 Open your cook book project in the file explorer.